-Melbourne-based percussionist Kaylie Melville is a soloist and chamber musician dedicated to new music performance.
-Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie performs regularly with many of Australia’s leading new music ensembles, including Speak Percussion, the Arcko Symphonic Ensemble, and the Argonaut Ensemble.
-She is a co-director of the chamber ensemble Rubiks, recognised by Limelight Magazine for their “superbly executed exploration of recent masterworks”, and the Artistic Director of the Bricolage percussion ensemble.
+Melbourne-based percussionist Kaylie Melville is a soloist and chamber musician dedicated to contemporary music performance.
+Noted for her “extraordinary ability to impart a sense of musicality to even the smallest gestures” (Partial Durations), Kaylie is a core artist with new music pioneers Speak Percussion, a co-director of the contemporary ensemble Rubiks Collective and frequently works with leading Australian ensembles and orchestras.
+In addition to performance, her practice incorporates improvising, directing, curating and education.

 John Arcaro has been a member of the Melbourne Symphony Orchestra since 1990.
 He has also been a guest timpanist/percussionist with Orchestra Ensemble Kanazawa Japan, Malaysian Philharmonic, Sydney Symphony, West Australian and Tasmanian Symphony Orchestras.
 He has worked as a chamber musician and soloist with ensembles such as the Australian Chamber Orchestra, Melbourne Chamber Orchestra, Synergy Percussion, Speak Percussion, Astra, Aphids, The Pokrovsky Ensemble Russia and the Melbourne Symphony Orchestra.
 Performance highlights have included a critically acclaimed performance of Stockhausen’s Kontakte with pianist Michael Kieran Harvey in 1996.
 John has recorded numerous film scores and performed with a wide range of popular artists, including Frank Sinatra, Olivia Newton-John, KISS and Sting.
 John studied in New York and Philadelphia with leading orchestral percussionists and graduated from the Victorian College of the Arts (VCA) with high distinction.
 He is currently a member of staff at the University of Melbourne.